-In relatively rare cases, when faculty cannot offer a UFO course due to other teaching obligations, the Department may extend the offer of a UFO course to a GTA.
-The number of UFO courses the Department can offer is based on UFO student demand, which is directly tied to UFO funding to offer those courses.
+It is possible for GTAs to propose UFO courses.
+However, the number of UFO courses the Department can offer is based on UFO student demand, which is directly tied to UFO funding to offer those courses.
 This presents an additional consideration that can constrain UFO course offerings.
+The Department prioritizes GTAs who have completed their coursework, especially those who must travel for their doctoral dissertation fieldwork, to offer UFO courses.